-It is important for your doctor to know about your care preferences, so they can work with you to create the best plan for your health and wellbeing if you lose the ability to make decisions on your own behalf.
+It is important for your doctor to know about your care preferences, so that s/he can work with you to create the best plan for your health and well-being if you lose the ability to make decisions on your own behalf.
 If you have filled out a legal document known as a Durable Power of Attorney for Healthcare Decisions that designates another person to make health care decisions on your behalf, make sure your doctor has a copy.
 If you have created a living will (also known as an advance directive) that describes your wishes regarding the care you desire if you cannot communicate these decisions, make sure your doctor has a copy of this as well.
-One tool to create this list of preferences is the Five Wishes form, which can help you clarify your wishes and communicate them to medical professionals so they are honored appropriately.
+One tool to create this list of preferences is the Five Wishes form, which can help you clarify your wishes and communicate them to medical professionals so these can be honored appropriately.